SlavittIvan/Data-Analysis-Portfolio/README.md

 *Introduction to R*
 Master the Basics of data analysis by manipulating common data structures such as vectors, matrices, and data frames.

-*Intermediate R*
-In this R training, you will learn about conditional statements, loops, and functions to power your own R scripts.
-Next, make your R code more efficient and readable using the apply functions.
-Finally, the utilities chapter gets you up to speed with regular expressions in R, data structure manipulations, and times and dates.

-*Writing Efficient R Code*
-Learn to write faster R code, discover bechmarking and profiling, and unlock the secres of parallel programming.

 **Tableau**
 *Introduction to Tableau*
 Get started with Tableau, a widely used business intelligence (BI) and analytics software to explore, visualize, and securely share data.

-**SAS**
-*SAS Programming BASE certification Course for SAS Beginners* The Complete Prep Course for SAS Certified Base Programming Professionals SAS

 Google Data Analytics Professional Certificate (180 hours)